 That sounded like a lot of work.
 Considering I had just deleted the files, I figured there had to be something better.
 Eventually, I found a ridiculously useful (and awesome) file recovery application, named extundelete.
 It’s an open source project that is available from SourceForge.
 You can view the project’s homepage at extundelete.sourceforge.net.

 What follows is an account of the processes I followed in using extundelete to recover my deleted files.
-Please note that I am merely providing this account in the hope that it might help someone else.
+Please note: I am merely providing this account in the hope that it might help someone else.
 I cannot take responsibility for any damage caused by replicating this process on your own computer.

 1. Make sure no more data can be lost